cilliagustin/flixmix/README.md

 - A register form that allows to create a username or password.
 - A Log in form that allows to access to the user using theirr credentials.
 - If any form is not submited correctly the handleErrors helper function and the Alert component display the error.

+#### Error Page
+- Is displayed the user enters an invalid url.
+- Allows the user to go back to the previous page

+### Helper functions and components

+#### Reports
+- Allows a registered user to report a movie.
+- If already reported it displays a text displaying this

+#### Seen
+- Allows registered users to mark a movie as seen.
+- If the movie is marked as in the watchlist it deleted this (since a movie can be seen and in the wathlist at the same time)

+#### Watchlist
+- Allows registered users to mark a movie as watchlist.
+- If the movie is marked as seen it deleted this (since a movie can be seen and in the wathlist at the same time)

+#### Comments
+- Allows registered users to comment either lists or reviews.
+- A user can delete or edit the comments they wrote.
+- The admin can also delete or edit any comment.

+#### HandleErrors.js
+- Here different function manipulate the erros and changes the state of activeAlert Allowing the page to display the data in an aler module.

+#### Alert
+- Takes the data from the handleErrors and display it in a modal.
+- The modal closes itself in 5 seconds.

+#### Asset
+- Displays a spinner or a image and a message.

+#### Avatar
+- Displays the profile image with a link to that profile page.

+#### HandleFullScreen.js
+- Here different function manipulate the clicked image to get their src and alt and displays them in a full screen container so the user when clicking a poster can open it in full screen.

+#### RateButtons.js
+- Allows a registered user to set the rating by clicking some star buttons.
+- This component is used when the user need to reaview a movie.

+#### DisplayRating.js
+- Takes as parameter the average rating and displays it
+- The rating can be a float number and will diplay the star percentage.
+If the average rating is 4.5 and fifth star will be filled in half.

+#### UseScrollDirection.js
+- Used in the sidebar.
+- Tracks the croll direction to change the state when the user scroll up or down